nkdAgility/azure-devops-migration-tools/docs/faq.md

 Also remember that the `ReflectedWorkItemId` value will have been set on the source system.
 This can mean the work item select queries may not give the expect results, unless this field is cleared between test runs.

-## I don't understand what the 'ReflectedWorkItemId' is for.
+## I don't understand what the 'ReflectedWorkItemId' is for?

 To provide sync as well as migration it is important that the tools knows which items have already been migrated.
 This is the purpose of the `ReflectedWorkItemId` field.